Our research in Immunology

 Giovanni Caforio on Bristol Myers Squibb's leadership in Immunology

-Hear from our Board Chair and CEO, Giovanni Caforio, M.D., about our commitment to elevating patient care to new standards to deliver what matters most – the promise of living a better life.
+Hear from our Chairman of the Board, Giovanni Caforio, MD, about our commitment to elevating patient care to new standards to deliver what matters most – the promise of living a better life.

-At Bristol Myers Squibb, we are working to deliver meaningful solutions that address unmet needs in rheumatology, gastroenterology, dermatology, pulmonology and neurology.
+At Bristol Myers Squibb, we are working to deliver meaningful solutions that address unmet needs in rheumatology, gastroenterology, dermatology and pulmonology.
 While there has been progress with medicines for immune-mediated diseases, people living with these conditions may not respond to available treatments.
 Many continue to endure chronic symptoms and disease progression that can take a toll on their daily life.

 Our goal is to restore some of what immune-mediated diseases have taken away — empowering patients and their loved ones to take back their lives.